Sarshad070121/CarSalesDashboard/README.md

 # CarSalesDashboard
 This project is a comprehensive Car Sales Dashboard created in Microsoft Excel to provide insightful visualizations and analytics for car sales data.
 This user-friendly dashboard allows users to gain valuable insights into their car sales performance.

+This project was developed with reference to the Coursera Project Network course titled "Create Charts and Dashboard using Google Sheets."
+The course provided valuable guidance and insights on creating effective charts and dashboards in Google Sheets.
+The knowledge and skills gained from this course were instrumental in designing and implementing the charts and dashboard features of this project.
+By incorporating the best practices learned from the course, this project aims to deliver a user-friendly and visually appealing dashboard for data analysis and visualization in Google Sheets.